 LuxTrust publishes the digital Certificates that have been accepted to be published by Subscribers and information about these certificates in (an) online publicly available repositories(y).
 LuxTrust S.A., acting as CSP, reserves right to publish Certificate status information on third party repositories.
-The Subscribers are notified that the CA only publishes information they submit as the information to be certified in the Certificate.
+The Subscribers are notified that the CA only publishes information they submit as the information to be certificate.